frontend-studios/ceres-styles/meta/documents/user_guide_en.md

 ## Activate Colorful Theme

 Go to plentymarkets Backend Plugin Area.
 You have to provide the Colorful theme in productive and assign the client (store).
-Switch to "Content" tab and check the "Template: Style" entry in "CeresFood" section.
+Switch to "Content" tab and check the "Template: Override style" entry in "CeresFood" section.
 Save, finished!

 <div class="alert alert-info" role="alert">
     Ceres and IO Plugin are required.